conda-forge/conda-smithy/LINTER.md

 - `about`
 - `extra`

-For other versions, it depends if you are generating one or multiple artifacts.
+For recipe version 1, it depends if you are generating one or multiple artifacts.
 For single artifacts, the expected keys are (in this order):